jameswquinn/minimal/example/_posts/2016-06-29-posts-formatting.md

 ***

+## List Types

-## Definition Lists
+### Definition Lists

 Definition List Title
 :   Definition list division.

-Startup
-:   A startup company or startup is a company or temporary organization designed to search for a repeatable and scalable business model.

-#dowork
-:   Coined by Rob Dyrdek and his personal body guard Christopher "Big Black" Boykins, "Do Work" works as a self motivator, to motivating your friends.

-Do It Live
-:   I'll let Bill O'Reilly [explain](https://www.youtube.com/watch?v=O_HyZ5aW76c "We'll Do It Live") this one.

-***
+Definition
+:   An exact statement or description of the nature, scope, or meaning of something: *our definition of what constitutes poetry*.

-## Unordered Lists (Nested)
+### Unordered Lists (Nested)

   * List item one
       * List item one